-The flat plate thermal solar collector has a good cost / effectiveness ratio in moderate climates and adapts correctly to a large number of applications (hot water heating, pool heating, heating support, preheating industrial fluids , etc.).
+The flat plate solar collector is a type of solar thermal panel whose objective is to transform solar radiation into thermal energy.
+This type of solar collector has a good cost / effectiveness ratio in moderate climates and adapts correctly to a large number of applications of solar thermal energy (heating of sanitary water, heating of swimming pools, support for heating, preheating industrial fluids , etc.).

-We can distinguish two basic types of flat plate collectors, depending on the configuration of the absorber: the "grid type" parallel, in the vertical and horizontal versions and the "serpentine type" series.
+We can distinguish two basic types of flat plate solar collectors, depending on the configuration of the absorber: the "grid type" parallel, in the vertical and horizontal versions and the "serpentine type" series.
 Basically, the difference between the two is:

-Physical principles of the operation of the flat solar collector
+Physical Principles of the Operation of the Flat Solar Collector

 The incident solar radiation is partially absorbed by the bodies.
 The rest is reflected or passes through them.